1891 · Frederick, Maryland

 We build the tools that bring people together.
 In person.

 Over the years we kept hitting the same walls — in meetings, on the court, in the classroom, at the dinner table — and built our own way through each one.
-Seventeen products later, the throughline holds: everything we make brings people together in person.
+Sixteen products later, the throughline holds: everything we make brings people together in person.
 Nothing to install, nothing to hide behind, and never tied to one device.
 Designed For Us, Built For Everyone.

 years Deaf, since 1891